Support Center

 Help Center Content Principles

-The Scholar-Scribe frequently asked questions are designed for rapid orientation and high-confidence resolution.
 FAQs are grouped by user role because the same term can mean different actions depending on whether the reader is an author, editor, or librarian.
-Each answer is written to be complete, action-ready, and free of ambiguity.
+Each answer is complete, action-ready, and free of ambiguity.

 Author FAQs address the publishing journey from preparation to post-publication stewardship.
 Topics include account access, ORCID linkage, manuscript file requirements, ethical disclosures, data availability statements, reporting checklist expectations, how to interpret editorial decisions, and how to proceed after a revision request.